raianand1991/TIE/datasheet-for-dataset-template.md

 ### Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?

+The videos of dataset has been sourced from [NPTEL channel of YouTube](https://www.youtube.com/nptelhrd) and annotated and curated by team of researchers ([Anand Kumar Rai](https://raianand1991.github.io/), [Siddharth D Jaiswal](https://sidd0602.github.io/) under supervision of Prof. [Animesh Mukherjee](https://cse.iitkgp.ac.in/~animeshm/) at IIT Kharagpur.

 ### Over what timeframe was the data collected?

 _Does this timeframe match the creation timeframe of the data associated with the instances (e.g.